dummy-ilh/MINE/ML/Google_glossary.md

 The following animation shows a convolutional layer consisting of 9 convolutional operations involving the 5x5 input matrix.
 Notice that each convolutional operation works on a different 3x3 slice of the input matrix.
 The resulting 3x3 matrix (on the right) consists of the results of the 9 convolutional operations:

 An animation showing two matrixes.
 The first matrix is the 5x5 matrix: [[128,97,53,201,198], [35,22,25,200,195], [37,24,28,197,182], [33,28,92,195,179], [31,40,100,192,177]].
 The second matrix is the 3x3 matrix: [[181,303,618], [115,338,605], [169,351,560]].
 The second matrix is calculated by applying the convolutional filter [[0, 1, 0], [1, 0, 1], [0, 1, 0]] across different 3x3 subsets of the 5x5 matrix.

-See Fully Connected Layers in the Image Classification course for more information.

 convolutional neural network